 She has also been participating in concerts as a pianist.
 The innovative duo Oneplusone was created by Anna Veismane (piano, melodion, voice) and Timo Kinnunen (accordion).
 Oneplusone have premiered more than twenty compositions dedicated to ensemble and cooperated with such composers as Miklós Maros, Aspasia Nasopoulou, Rei Munakata, Jarkko Hartikainen, Nicholas James Casswell, Rūta Vitkauskaite, Egidija Medekšaite, Anitra Tumševica.
 Thay have played concerts in Lithuania (festival Druskomanija), Latvia and Finland.

-Anna Veismane is a member of the Latvian Composer’s Union and a chair-person of ISCM Latvia section.
+Anna Veismane works at Latvian Radio 3 – Klasika as a producer of music recordings and program manager.
+She is a member of the Latvian Composer’s Union’s board and a chair-person of ISCM Latvia section.